MacoskoLab/PuckCaller/README.md

 # PuckCaller
-Matlab tools for processing image data
+A Matlab package for image processing and base calling